FarmBot-Docs/farmbot-software/v7/Web-App/the-farmbot-web-app.md

 ---
 title: "The FarmBot Web App"
 slug: "the-farmbot-web-app"
-excerpt: "Step-by-step instructions for setting up and using the FarmBot web app"
+description: "Step-by-step instructions for setting up and using the FarmBot web app"
 ---

 * toc